hgdeoro/py-arduino/README.md

     $ pip install -r requirements.txt

 <!--
-The recommended way to install PyArduinoProxy is using pip and/or virtualenv.
+The recommended way to install py-arduino is using pip and/or virtualenv.

 1. Install PIP [manually](http://www.pip-installer.org/en/latest/installing.html "Install PIP"), or with your distribution's package manager (`sudo apt-get install python-pip` in Ubuntu), or create a [virtualenv](http://www.virtualenv.org/en/latest/ "Vitualenv Site").
 2. Run `pip install pyarduinoproxy`